-We all screw up.
+We all screw up sometimes.
 After all, we are all human.

-Maybe we’ve dismissed that phrase for being cliche.
-Maybe we think of it as a way to rationalize simple mistakes or stupid errors.
+You might dismiss that phrase, calling it cliche.
+You might think of it as a way to rationalize simple mistakes or stupid errors.

-But saying ‘we’re all human’ goes further than a simple platitude.
-Mistakes are inevitable for humans, even when they’re less random and more intentional — like when we make a bad decision or an immoral choice.
+But saying “we’re all human” goes further than a simple platitude.
+Mistakes are inevitable for humans, even when they’re less random and more intentional (like when we make an immoral choice).